teamrit/rn-insta/README.md

 * Random Comment Counter
 * Pull to refresh
 * Redux Usage to store image urls and metadata
+* Camera section with reversible camera and ability to click a picture

 **Future considerations:**
 * Consider velocity in pull-up gesture.